anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.

 In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar LDevID certificate provisionally until it receives the voucher as described in {{voucher}}.
 In a similar fashion, the pledge MUST accept the Registrar-Agent LDevID certificate provisionally.
+TODO(is this HTTPS-related? otherwise why accept it at all?)
 See also {{Section 5 of !RFC8995}} on "provisional state".

-For the Agent-Proximity Assertion, the Registrar-Agent LDevID certificate MUST belong the same domain as the registrar LDevID certificate, i.e., MUST possess a common domain trust anchor.
+For the Agent Proximity Assertion, the Registrar-Agent LDevID certificate and registrar LDevID certificate must be signed by the same domain owner, i.e., MUST possess a common domain trust anchor in their certificate chain.
-Akin to the Proximity Assertion in BRSKI {{!RFC8995}}, the Agent-Proximity Assertion provides pledge proximity evidence to the MASA.
+Akin to the Proximity Assertion in BRSKI {{!RFC8995}}, the Agent Proximity Assertion provides pledge proximity evidence to the MASA.
-But additionally, the Agent-Proximity Assertion allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the registrar is connected.
+But additionally, the Agent Proximity Assertion allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the registrar is connected.